 - A lack of physical intimacy or sexual dissatisfaction

-- Their needs are not being met
+- Their needs still need to be met

 - Instead of fostering cooperation and understanding, it results in anger and blame.